Lydia Lynch

-Lydia Lynch, immunologist, studies the effects of obesity and diet on immune cell functions.
-She was named a 2009 Fellow of the L'Oréal-UNESCO For Women in Science Award, and she directs the Lynch Lab at Brigham and Women’s Hospital.
+Lydia Lynch is an immunologist who studies the effects of obesity and diet on immune cell functions and cancer.
+She is a professor in the department of Molecular biology at Princeton University and a Member of the Ludwig Institute for Cancer Research, Princeton Branch.

 Biography

 Lydia Lynch received her B.Sc. degree in Cell Biology and Genetics from University College Dublin, Ireland.
 She went on to earn her PhD in Immunology in 2008 from the same university after working in the lab of Cliona O’Farrelly in St. Vincent’s University Hospital.

 She worked with Donal O’Shea at St. Vincent’s University Hospital in Dublin for her post-doctoral studies and helped establish the Immunology and Obesity Lab, with the goal of coordinating international, collaborative, translational research in obesity and its complications.

 For that work, she received a Newman Fellowship, followed by a L'Oréal-UNESCO For Women in Science Fellowship in 2009, and she moved to Harvard Medical School in Boston to study iNKT cells in adipose tissue in the lab of Mark Exley.
 In 2009, Lydia received an International Marie Curie Fellowship to continue her postdoctoral studies in immunometabolism, in the labs of Michael Brenner and Ulrich von Andrian at Harvard.

 In 2013, she became a member of the junior faculty at Brigham and Women’s Hospital and Harvard Medical School and in 2014, Lydia started her own independent lab which was made possible by a joint appointment between the Division of Endocrinology and the Division of Rheumatology, Allergy and Immunology, at Brigham and Women’s Hospital and Harvard Medical School.

-In Lynch's lab, she directs researchers who study the role of the immune system in the regulation of metabolism and body weight.
-They pay particular attention to the local immune system in adipose tissue in both mice and humans.
+There, she led a research group studying how the immune system regulates metabolism and body weight, with a particular focus on immune responses in adipose tissue in mice and humans.

 In 2022, Lynch was the recipient of the John R. Kettman Award for Excellence in Cytokine and Interferon Research, which was given by the International Cytokine and Interferon Society, saying "Lynch’s research has the potential to provide insight into the impact of obesity and diet on cancer immunotherapy, as well as the mechanisms underlying the increased risk of immune-related disorders associated with obesity."

+In January 2024, Lynch joined Princeton University as a professor in the Department of Molecular Biology and a Member of the Princeton Branch of the Ludwig Institute for Cancer Research.
+She continues her research on the interplay between obesity, metabolism, the immune system, and cancer.